meejah/txtorcon/docs/guide.rst

 ("`Proposition 279
 <https://gitweb.torproject.org/torspec.git/plain/proposals/279-naming-layer-api.txt>`_")
 and these are known as "version 3" services.
 The prior / legacy is "version 2".
-In txtorcon, the default is version 3; if you expect to connect to an older Tor release, pass `version=2`.
+In txtorcon, the default is version is **usually** 3 but in some older APIs the default has to remain "2" if unspecified (for backwards-compatibility).
+You should thus usually pass "version=3" (and if you expect to connect to an older Tor release, pass `version=2`).

 .. note::